 In 1926 the bronze 5 and 10 qindar leku were produced.
 The other denominations were the nickel ¼, ½, and 1 lek, the silver 2 and 5 franga ar (ar for silver), and the gold 10, 20 and 100 Franga.
 The 5 and 100 franga denominations had variations with differing numbers of stars located beneath the bust of Zogu.

-The set listing by NGC and Krause both indicate the 1926 20 franga ari gold coin has both a Zogu bust and a Skanderbeg bust (with the Lion of St. Mark reverse).
-However, the Zogu bust version is not listed on the Bank of Albania website (not an error free page), nor has one been graded at either NGC or PCGS.
+The set listing by NGC and Krause both indicate the 20 franga ari gold coin has both a Zogu bust and a Skanderbeg bust (with the Lion of St. Mark reverse).
+However, the Zogu bust version is not listed on the Bank of Albania site (not an error free page), nor has one been graded at either NGC or PCGS.
 In addition, a perusal of available auction and sales results does not show a 1926 Zogu bust 20 franga ari coin sold.
-It is entirely possible this was either never minted, melted, or were not included for some reason with the other gold coins that were taken out with the fleeing King.
+It is entirely possible this was either never minted, or were not included for some reason with the other gold coins that were taken out with the fleeing King.
 However, given the number of collectors (including the King of Italy) it would seem that there would be at least a few examples seen if they had been minted.

 1928 is listed by Krause (and the set criteria) as having a silver 1 and 2 franga ar circulation coins.
-This is not supported by the Bank of Albania website, nor have there been examples graded.
+This is not supported by the Bank of Albania site, nor have there been examples graded.
 What was produced were prova sets and examples of these can be found.
 However, the bank site does have some errors noted and can’t be completely relied on.

 In 1930 and 1931 the ½ and 1 leku were minted (in Vienna and London), including proof examples for 1931.